Is this limited to undergraduate courses?

 What if my course textbook is available as an e-book through my campus library?

-If the required text is available as a free-to-students e-book through the institution’s library, as long as the instructor do not require the printed text in the class, the course can qualify for the AER designation.
+If the required text is available as a free-to-students e-book through the institution’s library, as long as the instructor does not require the printed text in the class, the course can qualify for the AER designation.
 The course would not qualify for the OER designation unless the resource is openly licensed.
 You are advised to work with your library to notify them of your use of library-licensed e-resources.

 What if my course textbook is available on print reserves in the campus library?